cap-js/print/README.md

 ## Local Development

-When running the application locally, i.e. `cds watch`, the print service is mocked.
-This mock implementation prints the print job details to the console instead of sending it to the actual print service.
+When running the application locally, i.e., `cds watch`, the print service is mocked.
+This mock implementation prints the print job details to the console instead of sending them to the actual print service.
 It also provides a number of sample print queues for selection.

 ## Hybrid Testing